mokshaproject/moksha/docs/main/MokshaHub.rst

 The :class:`CentralMokshaHub` is the primary consumer of all message `topics`.
-It runs outside of the Moksha WSGI application stack, and is automatically started by the `start-moksha` script.
+It runs outside of the Moksha WSGI application stack, and is automatically started by the `start-moksha` script (and can be started manually by running `moksha-hub`.

 The :class:`CentralMokshaHub` currently handles the following tasks:

-* Feeds `Consumers` new messages for specific topics
+* Feeds :doc:`Consumers` new messages for specific topics
 * Runs all of the :doc:`Producers`

 .. image:: ../_static/moksha-hub.png